-A hate incident is the behavior that is motivated by hate or bias towards a person's actual or perceived disability, gender, nationality, race or ethnicity, religion or sexual orientation but is not criminal in nature.
+A hate incident is behavior motivated by hate or bias toward a person's actual or perceived disability, gender, nationality, race or ethnicity, religion, or sexual orientation but is not criminal in nature.
 Typically, these behaviors are protected by the First Amendment right to freedom of expression.
-If this type of behavior escalates to threats or carried out against a person or property, or becomes an incitement to commit violence, it would be classified as a hate crime.
+If this type of behavior escalates to threats, is carried out against a person or property, or becomes an incitement to commit violence, it would be classified as a hate crime.

-A HATE CRIME OR HATE INCIDENT MAY HAVE OCCURRED IF ANY OF THE FOLLOW-ING IS PRESENT:
+A HATE CRIME OR HATE INCIDENT MAY HAVE OCCURRED IF ANY OF THE FOLLOWING IS PRESENT:

-- There was a perception that the victim was targeted because of their race, gender, sexual orientation, nationality, religion, etc. - The perpetrator wrote or spoke in a manner that indicated bias. - The date of the incident or crime coincides with a date of significance to victim's religion, nationality, ethnicity, etc.
+- There was a perception that the victim was targeted because of their race, gender, sexual orientation, nationality, religion, etc. - The perpetrator wrote or spoke in a manner indicating bias. - The date of the incident or crime coincides with a date of significance to the victim's religion, nationality, ethnicity, etc.

-WHAT SHOULD I DO IF I'M VICTIMIZED?
+WHAT SHOULD I DO IF I AM VICTIMIZED?

-- Contact law enforcement immediately to file a report. - Obtain medical attention, if needed.
-Be sure to keep all medical documenta-tion. - Leave all evidence in place.
-Do not touch, remove and/or clean up any- thing. - Document what happened by taking photographs of the evidence, writing down exactly what was said, particularly any words that indicate bias, motivation, and other information that may be valuable. - Get the name(s), address(es) and phone number(s) of other victim(s) and witness(es). - If possible, write down a description of the perpetrator and the perpetrator's vehicle. - Find support from friends, family and from seek professional help, if needed. - Report the occurrence to OC Human Relations Commission
+- Contact law enforcement immediately to file a report. - Obtain medical attention if needed.
+Be sure to keep all medical documentation. - Leave all evidence in place.
+Do not touch, remove and/or clean up anything. - Document what happened by taking photographs of the evidence and writing down exactly what was said, particularly any words indicating bias, motivation, and other valuable information. - Get the name(s), address(es) and phone number(s) of other victim(s) and witness(es). - If possible, write down a description of the perpetrator and the perpetrator's vehicle. - Find support from friends and family, and seek professional help if needed. - Report the occurrence to the OC Human Relations Commission at 714-480-6580.